opentracing-contrib/java-jfr-tracer/README.md

 ```

 ## Supported Tracers
-The delegating JFR tracer currently supports Open Zipkin and Jaeger.
+The JFR tracer currently supports Open Zipkin and Jaeger.

+## Supported Java Versions
+The JFR tracer supports running on Oracle JDK 7+ and OpenJDK 11+.

 ## Example
 An example app with OpenTracing enabled can be found here: